NEW LOWER PRICES - ACT FAST!

 Iron and (30) Dirty clothes

 Foods rich in vitamin C will assist in the absorption of iron.
-Monitor for problems related to abdominal discomfort and constipation as iron needs to be taken on an empty stomach.
+Monitor for problems related to abdominal discomfort and constipation, as iron must be taken on an empty stomach.
 For this reason, encourage a diet high in fiber.

-An increase in folate is necessary not only during pregnancy due to the increase in RBC production, but is an important supplement for women planning to become pregnant.
-It is recommended that a woman consume 50% more folate while pregnant, which is about 600 mcg per day.
-If planning on becoming pregnant, 400 mcg per day is recommended.
+An increase in folate is necessary, not only during pregnancy due to the increase in RBC production, but is an important supplement for people planning to become pregnant.
+It is recommended that a pregnant individual consume 400 mcg of folate per day.

 Appropriate Weight Gain Recommendations